spec-nith/spec-backend/README.md

 ## 📝 General Overview

-This repository contains all the source code for ***Django backend*** of the official website of Society for Promotion of Electronics Culture (SPEC), NIT Hamirpur from 2021 onwards. <!--SPEC is run under the aegis of Electronics and Communication Department of NITH and is renowned for conducting a national level hackathon [ELECTROTHON](https://specnith.com/electrothon.html) along with a plethora of workshops, competitions, guest talks and the annual technical fest - [SPECFEST](https://specnith.com/specfest2k21.html).-->
+This repository contains the source code of **Django Backend** for the official website of Society for Promotion of Electronics Culture (SPEC), NIT Hamirpur from 2021 onwards. <!--SPEC is run under the aegis of Electronics and Communication Department of NITH and is renowned for conducting a national level hackathon [ELECTROTHON](https://specnith.com/electrothon.html) along with a plethora of workshops, competitions, guest talks and the annual technical fest - [SPECFEST](https://specnith.com/specfest2k21.html).-->

 Visit the current official website of SPEC from [here](https://specnith.com/).

 ## ⚙️ Set-Up and Usage
+   ### For Linux (Debian) users:

-- To  run the project, install all the dependencies:
+- Install the base-dependencies of the project:
   ```
   make install
   ```

-- You can use ```make``` commands to perform various operations in your django project.
+- You can use `make` commands to perform various operations:

-  - Start django server on port `8000`.
-You can customize it by editing `PORT` in `Makefile`:
+  - Start django server on port `8000`:
     ```
     make run
     ```
+    _Note: You can customize it default port by editing `PORT` variable in `Makefile`._

+  - To run the project in **SECURE SSL** mode, use:
     ```
     make runssl
     ```

-  - Apply database migrations:
+  - Apply database migrations using:
     ```
     make migrate
     ```

-  - Clear database records:
+  - Flush/Clear database records:
     ```
     make flush
     ```
-    *Note: Media files will not be delewted using this command*
+    *Note: Media files will not be deleted using this command*

-  - Update project requirements (useful for deployment)
+  - Check for proper formatting and sort imports using:
     ```
-    make freeze
-    ```
-    This command will add all your project dependencies to `etc/requirements.txt`, making it very easy for deployment.

-  - Check for proper formatting and import style using `black` and `isort`
-    ```
     make format
     ```

-  - Running Django Testcases
+  - To run Django Test-Suite:
     ```
     make test
     ```

-  - Running black validation
+  - To run all formatting and coverage tests:
     ```
     make check
+    ```

+  - To install the environment with all its optional dependencies:
+    ```
+    make install_full
+    ```

+### For Windows users:
+   - To set up the environment:

+     ```
+     setup.bat
      ```